 But, it worked.
 That’s all that matters.
 YouTube doesn’t have to be fancy.

-So, I started recording and publishing my YouTube videos (and I teach you how to do the same inside Content to Clients).
+So, I started recording and publishing my YouTube videos.
 But then came the next part, learning how to edit videos.
 At first, my husband was editing my videos – it’s handy to have your own built-in IT and production man, that’s all I can say.
 So he was editing them at first, but then there was the issue of time and schedule… and then one day, I made a last minute video because of some new Instagram news.
 I recorded the new video the same day I wanted to publish it, which also meant I needed to edit the footage.

 So… I learned how to edit.
 Literally, I taught myself how to edit in like 20 minutes, with also a quick five minute call to my husband to learn the basics.
 Now don’t worry, I 110% understand that not everyone can just sit down and learn how to edit that quickly.
 I will admit I am very tech savvy and learn quickly.
 There are definitely tutorials out there to help you learn how to edit, so it’s not impossible.
 And also, I could have pushed my perfectionism aside and published the video one day later than my normal posting schedule.